 We regretted we were unable to make the vetiver grass smaller; there were still quite substantial chunks in the compost.
 Next time we will use an old chaff cutter we have been able to get, so our finished compost will have a finer consistency.

 Zaia grew up in a family of musicians in Holland, and has a background in top sport (snow skiing) and web development and design.
-She co-founded the PRI Luganville and PRI Sunshine Coast Inc (now PermEco Inc.) with Tom, and runs the “invisible structures”, like finances, business administration, website design and maintenance, writes articles, records and edits videos and also organises the cooking and the kitchen on site.
+She co-founded the PRI Luganville and PRI Sunshine Coast Inc (now PermEco Inc.) with Tom, and runs the “invisible structures”, like finances, business administration, website design and maintenance, writes articles and records and edits videos.
 She assists Tom in running the Kendall Permaculture Farm and supervising other volunteers.
-She also specialises in consulting and advice for smaller scale properties (up to 5 acres).
-She has researched and studied nutrition and health for 20+ years, has a certificate in Nutrition and continues to study by research, reading and daily observation.

 She is an active member of several musical projects and bands, involved in community music and runs percussion and marimba workshops, is the percussion leader for the Woodford Folk Festival People’s Orchestra and composes as well as plays music.
 She is passionate about community music and loves seeing people discover that they can play!